Skip to content

 local Tall = require("layouts.tall")

--- Create a magnified version of the tall layout
+-- Create a mirrored version of the tall layout (main area on right)

 The wrapped layout works like the original but applies the modifier after computing positions.